 Model gross investment income and principal repayments in accordance with the contractual provisions of each asset and in a manner consistent with each scenario.

 Reflect asset default costs as prescribed in VM-20 Section 9.F, and anticipated investment expenses through deductions to the gross investment income.
+For Pension Risk Transfer Annuities starting assets set the maximum net spread adjustment factor to reflect an additional liquidity premium of 50 bps applied to the regulatory threshold asset.

 Model the proceeds arising from modeled asset sales and determine the portion representing any realized capital gains and losses.